cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 [**Grey Express Tshirt**]() **-** Express makes great fitting tshirts.
 I would bring a dozen of these if I had the space or if I were going somewhere colder than SE Asia.

-**3 Airisms** - I read some really over-the-top reviews for these undergarments and although they're ultralight and breathable they didn't like change my life or anything.
-First time I've ever had an overhyped underwear situation on my hands.
+**3** [**Uniqlo Airisms**](https://www.uniqlo.com/us/en/men-airism-boxer-briefs-404999COL09SMB004000.html?s=shopping&gclid=Cj0KCQiA5aTUBRC2ARIsAPoPJk_V3ZI_fJBnMWGROyouTkecVZItQCvRrHOAYCjqhCHkO1PNH-y1Lv4aAhW6EALw_wcB) - I read some really over-the-top reviews for these and although they're ultralight and breathable they didn't like change my life or anything.
+This is the first time I've ever had to deal with an overhyped underwear situation.

 **3** [**Ultrathin Modal Tshirts**](https://www.amazon.com/David-Archy-Underwear-V-Neck-Undershirts/dp/B00H4SOJ2Q) - Model is a magic space fabric thats super light and extremely soft on your skin.
 They fold down to almost nothing which is great for saving space.